Rotavirus Infection in Children

 What are the symptoms of rotavirus in a child?

 After a child comes in contact with the virus, it may take up to 2 days for symptoms to develop.
-Symptoms can occur a bit differently in each child.
+Symptoms can be a bit different in each child.
 They can range from mild to severe.
 The most common symptoms of rotavirus include:

 • Nausea and vomiting